idiap/bob/src/python/ip/doc/ExampleUsage01.rst

    overlap_w    = 0 # used if we need a bigger crop (width)
    my_face_normer = torch.ip.FaceEyesNorm(eye_distance, final_height, final_width, overlap_h, overlap_w)

-   # create an psuedo image (instead of loading an image)
+   # create an pseudo image (instead of loading an image)

    image = torch.core.array.uint8_2(240, 320)
    image.ones()

    # as with all ip functions, we need to create the destination
-   # our selfs
+   # our selves

    dst = torch.core.array.uint8_2(final_height, final_width)

    # lets crop and normalize the image using eye locations
-   # first we will start by specifiying the eye locations
+   # first we will start by specifying the eye locations

    height_left_eye = 120
    width_left_eye  = 100